m-rzb/screen-recorder-for-steamdeck/README.md

 ## Installing on your Steam Deck

 You need to be in Desktop Mode.
-Download `Install_Recapture_CLI_Wrapper.desktop` using this link [this link](https://raw.githubusercontent.com/m-rzb/Screen-recorder-for-steamdeck/testing/Install%20Recapture%20CLI%20Wrapper.desktop) on your Steam Deck.
+Download `Install_Recapture_CLI_Wrapper.desktop` using [this link](https://raw.githubusercontent.com/m-rzb/Screen-recorder-for-steamdeck/testing/Install%20Recapture%20CLI%20Wrapper.desktop) on your Steam Deck.
 Right click the link and save the file somewhere you can find it.

 No need to make the file executable.
 Double-clicking the downloaded file will download the Recapture plugin, install a script and create a Desktop Icon.